smk291/tetris/readme.md

 Use an IDE like IntelliJ or Eclipse to build the project and run unit tests.

 #### How to Play<a name="howtoplay"></a>
 The easiest way to play will be to open the tetris.jar file included in this repository.
-On Linux and Apple machines you'll first need to change the file's permissions in order to make it executable.
+In a Linux or macOS environment you'll first need to change the file's permissions in order to make the file executable.

 Rotation||
 :---|---|